Deploy at outbreak speed. Scale to thousands. Proven in the field.

 From outbreak activation to Phase III vaccine trials, Castor is designed for the speed, scale, and compliance that infectious disease research demands.

-80+ languages for global outbreak response
+Multi-language support for global outbreak response

-Adaptive design support — modify mid-study without re-validation
+Adaptive design support.
+Modify mid-study without re-validation

 Castor’s no-code builder allows for real-time protocol amendments without taking the database offline, an essential capability for adaptive Phase II/III infectious disease studies.
 Treatment arms, dosing regimens, and enrollment criteria can be modified mid-study as real-world data accumulates, without requiring a full platform re-validation cycle.
 For outbreak response programs where the pathogen itself can change the protocol, this is a structural requirement that legacy platforms cannot meet.